athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 * Given that I'm investing my own money, I don't care too much about logos, headlines or even horizons; I think this lets me invest in companies that many others wouldn't touch.

 * In my expert judgement (and I'm not being sarcastic here, or hiding behind false modesty), most VCs are terrible -- not just wrong, but glaringly incompetent -- at evaluating data businesses and also capital markets startups.
-Yes, venture is an uncertain business, and anybody can be mistaken (including me), but the lack of basic knowledge of these fields is startling -- and an opportunity to be exploited.
+This is an opportunity to be exploited.

 So this all works, in the sense of building a performant and differentiated portfolio.
 What I wonder about sometimes is, does it suffice to generate outlier outcomes?
 Time will tell.